The Centennial State

 Elk Fest is a celebration of the annual rutting (breeding) season when groups of elk gather near Rocky Mountain National Park at the end of September.
 Elk-viewing bus tours, contents, seminars and Native American storytelling and music are featured over the two-day event.

 Telluride Film Festival in late August/early September is a long-running festival that celebrates film with free seminars and programs, first screenings and other events over four days.
-Visit our Arts and Culture section for other film festivals throughout Colorado.

 The Blues and Brews Festival in September has musical performances from blues musicians, food vendors, late night shows and a "Grand Tasting" of microbreweries, which are small, local breweries.